-Considering the above factors, to build one or just a couple of apps, one should outsource the development and maintenance of the mobile app to another firm that specialize in doing just that.
-That way you would get the best team with ample experience at development and maintenance while keeping your costs down.
-And more importantly allow you to focus on what you want to do — that is run your business!
+Considering the above factors, to build one or just a couple of apps, one should outsource the development and maintenance of the mobile app to another firm that specializes in doing just that.
+That way you would get the best team with ample experience in development and maintenance while keeping your costs down.
+And more importantly, allow you to focus on what you want to do — that is run your business!

 iOS App or Android App, which one first

-Now, coming back on which platform to choose.
-Even if you decide to outsource mobile app development work, you would still need to decide ios or Android?
+Now, coming back to which platform to choose.
+Even if you decide to outsource mobile app development work, you would still need to decide on ios or Android?
 Well, it all depends on the market you are trying to reach

 - If your customers are the IT/software crowd out there, you would be best served with developing an Android mobile app first.

 - But if you want to target the business folks like Doctors, MNC executives you should go ahead with iOS app.

 - Again, if your app provides services/ messenger services, you should go for an Android mobile app.

 - Finally, if you want to reach the wider of the smartphone trotting audience in the market go for the Android app which has more users than ios in terms of numbers.

 It could also depend on what kind of service you want to offer